hdv0u/susieML/README.md

 It can be tested with a live-detection screen(for now, no camera support)

 ## Features
-- Image resizing and normalization
+- Optimized for CPU processing
 - Folder-level batch processing
 - Real-time character detection(mss)
 - Very flexible with character detection
    - Can be used to detect other characters other than Susie(default)

 ## Disclaimer
-This project is a fan-made passion project that explores ML, Python, and dsand00 'My Ghost friend'.
+This project is a fan-made passion project that explores PyTorch, ML, and dsand00's 'My Ghost friend'.
 All artwork belongs to the respective creator/s.

 ## Future Plans
 - Optimize CPU-only FPS
-- Improve generalization on fanart
+- Improve generalization on fanart(if CCE/multi-class)
-- Enlargen training data set
+- Enlarge training data set
+- fix save PATH thingy